About the CHRI Certification

 Early adopters of the CHRI credential are encouraged to refer to our full exam outline to ensure they are prepared for the exam.
-A comprehensive study guide is forthcoming.
-In the meantime, if you are looking for the latest in revenue integrity education, NAHRI recommends the following:
+If you are looking for the latest in revenue integrity education, NAHRI recommends using one or more of the following:

 - Revenue Integrity and Chargemaster Boot Camp (NAHRI members save $150)

 - Revenue Integrity Symposium (NAHRI members save $100)